 The Cornwall web site contains basic information about the Ontario Renovates program, including local income verification levels.

-At the time of this writing, Cornwall was not accepting new applications for 2018, and the web site does not have any printable forms.
+At the time of this writing, Cornwall was not accepting new applications, and the web site does not have any printable forms.
 The web site says Cornwall will accept forms again in 2019, so visitors are encouraged to check back.

 This site also encompasses residents of the United Counties of Stormont, Dundas and Glengarry.